bupthpc/Vitis-Tutorials/Getting_Started/Vitis_Platform/README.md

 # Versal Platform Creation Quick Start

-***Vitis Unified IDE 2024.1***, ***Vivado 2024.1***
+***Vitis Unified IDE 2024.2***, ***Vivado 2024.2***

 ***Board: VCK190 VEK280***

 In this module, we will get started with three steps to quickly create a platform and run applications to validate this platform based on VCK190 or VEK280 evaluation board in short.

-This time, we will utilize AMD Versal™ extensible platform from the CED example, using pre-built Linux common image and `createdts` command to generate software components.
-And then create an embedded Versal acceleration platform with AMD Vitis™ Unified IDE.
-At last, leverage the Vector Addition example to validate this platform.
+This time, we will utilize the AMD Versal™ extensible platform from the CED example, using a pre-built Linux common image and a device tree file generated with the Platform Creation.
+Next, we will create an embedded Versal acceleration platform using the AMD Vitis™ Unified IDE.
+Finally, we will validate this platform using the Vector Addition example.

-This is a quick start for Versal platform creation.
-If you have queries about some steps or settings or want to create a platform for customer's board, refer to [Versal Custom Platform Creation Tutorial](../../Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/).
+This is a quick start guide for Versal platform creation.
+If you have questions about specific steps or settings, or if you need to create a platform for a customer's board, please refer to[Versal Custom Platform Creation Tutorial](../../Vitis_Platform_Creation/Design_Tutorials/03_Edge_VCK190/).
 Besides, if you need to customize the Linux system image, refer to the [PetaLinux customization page](../../Vitis_Platform_Creation/Feature_Tutorials/02_petalinux_customization/README.md) for reference.

 ## Step 1: Create Vivado Design and Generate XSA